The IndED Philosophy

 Helena has served as an adjunct lecturer at Northern Virginia Community College, as academic dean for a career school and held the position of Executive Director of the Loudoun Education Foundation which she took through the visioning and goal setting process.
 In the capacity of Vice President of Academic Affairs, she worked for regional accreditation and degree-conferring status for what is now Stratford University.
 Helena represented the Sterling District on the Loudoun County Planning Commission for three terms and has been involved in many initiatives in her community, earning her several awards.
 She and her husband have raised five children in Sterling, VA and spend their time between Loudoun and Richmond, VA.

-Helena mentors our “Thinking Like a Scientist” Program , as well as acts as our Mentor for our "full-curricular" students.
+Helena mentors our “Thinking Like a Scientist” Program and "Writing and Language Arts" programs , as well as acts as our Mentor for our "full-curricular" students.

 IndED takes a lot of pride in connecting with our community and making sure that as many of our community leaders, innovators, and professionals are involved in our programs.
 The following are organizations we're working with to bring added value to our community in terms of the Arts, Civic Engagement, STEM education, and more.